ebuchman/blog/content/posts/uoa.md

 The Unit of Account allows debts to be denominated, but it does not in itself prescribe how they should be settled.
-Many governments will endow a particular medium of exchange with legal tender status (eg. banknotes and coins), while other media of exchange continue to be used alongside them (fintech, banks).
+Many governments will endow a particular medium of exchange with legal tender status, while other media of exchange continue to be used alongside them.
 Debts can also be settled in-kind, which is to say by something else valued in the Unit of Account equivalently to the original debt.
 This implies storing value somewhere else besides the medium of exchange, and using it to settle debt when necessary, if possible.
-We might think of this as basically deferring to barter.
-But arguably, the ideal way to settle is to bypass the transfer of any medium altogether, and instead to have a pattern of reciprocol obligations.
+But arguably, the ideal way to settle is to bypass the transfer of any medium of exchange altogether, and instead maintain a pattern of reciprocol obligations that can be netted.
 I owe you, and later, you will owe me, and so on.
-Then we can just keep netting, without needing to use money.
+Monetary transactions without the use of any money.

 This isn't barter, since it's not synchronous.
 Invoices are being issued and settled in a Unit of Account.
 We might call it countertrade on credit, since both sides make reference to a common unit of account